Closing the Distance Between Us – report

 - Making The Big Lunch a national shared moment that unites us, our neighbourhoods and communities

-Comedian Jo Brand, an Ambassador for The Big Lunch, also commented:
+Comedian Jo Brand, an Ambassador for The Big Lunch, said:

 “At a time when the country feels so divided and disconnected, it seems more important than ever to come together and remember the importance of community spirit.
 It saddens me to think that 1 in 5 of us don’t feel we could call on a neighbour if we needed help.
 It’s such a shame that so many people don’t even know the people they live closest to.
 The Big Lunch is the perfect way to address this.“